realrubberduckdev/dp-blog/src/content/app-config-via-entrypoint.md

 The `settings.sh`
 ```
 #!/bin/sh
-# expecting these variables are set via envronment
+# expecting these variables are set via environment
 echo "{ \"SETTING1\": \"$SETTING1\", \"SETTING2\": \"$SETTING2\" }" > settings.json

 # display file to screen for verification